 To be eligible to apply, applicants must:

-- Be currently enrolled as an undergraduate or graduate student at a university for the 2020-21 academic.
+- Be currently enrolled as an undergraduate or graduate student at a university for the 2021-2022 academic year.

 - Be studying computer science, computer engineering, or a closely related technical field.

 - Exemplify leadership and demonstrate a passion for improving representation of underrepresented groups in computer science and technology.